Torshavn Entry Requirements

 Important Notice Entry requirements can change at any time.
 Always verify current requirements with official government sources before traveling.

-Information last reviewed December 2024.
-Always verify with official government sources and the Danish Immigration Service before traveling, as requirements can change.
+Information last reviewed June 2024.
+Always verify with official government sources before traveling.

 Visa Requirements